AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 # Cloud Locations API overview

 The Adobe Analytics 2.0 Cloud Locations API endpoints provide methods for managing export locations for analytics data.
-This API allows you to create, read, update, and delete cloud storage accounts and locations for exporting analytics data.
+Use this API to create, read, update, and delete cloud storage accounts and locations for exporting data.

 You can use Cloud Locations APIs for the following: